elisa-aleman/ai_python_dev_reference/docs/setup_guides/Suggested-Tools-and-Setup.md

 There's tons of options for different diagrams.
 My favorite are:

-- FLowcharts
+- Flowcharts
 - Sequence Diagrams
 - Class Diagrams
 - Gitgraph Diagram
 - Gantt charts

-If you would rather see your work as you write it, there is the `mermaid-cli` and the [Mermaid Sublime Text Plugin](https://packagecontrol.io/packages/Mermaid), ...
+If you would rather see your work as you write it, there is the `mermaid-cli` and the [Mermaid Sublime Text Plugin](https://packagecontrol.io/packages/Mermaid).
+See details about installing it in the [Web Development Setup:Mermaid CLI](./Web-Development-Setup.md#Mermaid-CLI)

 But I would rather just use the [Mermaid Live Editor](https://mermaid.live) since it provides me with the option to get example graphs, export graphs, and most importantly, generate copy-paste links for incompatible graph types.